St Mary's Anglican Church, Waverley: Waverley

-Waverley the suburb's name comes from the book title by Sir Walter Scott, famed Scottish author and poet.
+Waverley the suburb's name comes from the book title by Walter Scott, famed Scottish author and poet.
 It was given thus by Barnett Levey (or Levy, 1798–1837) who came to Sydney in the 1820s to visit his brother.
 Seeing how prosperous the city was he settled and set up business in George Street as a general merchant.
 He was influential in bringing theatre to Australia, establishing the Theatre Royal in part of his building off George Street.
 In 1831 he was granted a 60 acre piece of land in the area of today's Waverley, bounded by Old South Head Road, Birrell Street, Hollywood Avenue and Paul Street.
 He built a substantial two-storey home on Old South Head Road in 1827, naming it Waverley House after the novel of that name.

 In 1837 Waverley House was taken over for a Catholic school or orphanage.
 It was demolished in the early 20th century.

 In 1857 a small stone church was built in Church Street, Waverley for the local Anglican congregation, now the site of St Clare's College, Waverley.
 It was soon found to be inadequate and the construction of the present building commenced with the laying of its foundation stone on 6 June 1863.
 It was built on a 0.4 ha site donated by T. D. Edwards, that was part of original grant to Barnett Levey.

 The building was consecrated on 19 May 1864 by Bishop Barker.
 The church was built by W. Bailey.
 The original design envisaged a tower and spire, which were never built.

 Porches and the organ chamber were added in 1872.
 In the 1870s it was extended by 17 ft to its present size.
 The church was designed in the Ecclesiastical Gothic Revival style by Edmund Blacket, a prominent Australian architect of the Victorian era.
 The stained glass windows are some of the earliest to be made in the colony, the two in the first bay of the south wall of the nave being the earliest windows to be commissioned in New South Wales.
 In 1888 the pipe organ was added.

 The Church is listed on the now defunct Register of the National Estate, Waverley Local Environmental Plan and the NSW State Heritage Register and extensive restoration to the fabric of the building has taken place since the 1980s.
 In 1993 a gallery was added and the organ relocated.

 The St Mary's building is still an active base for ministry, with both traditional prayer book Anglican services and more contemporary ministries based there.
 It is linked to the sites on Ocean Street at Bondi (St Matthews) and on Wairoa Avenue at Bondi Beach (St Andrews).